Alabas Farhat: Early life and education

 Farhat was raised in Dearborn, Michigan.
-He earned a Bachelor of Science degree in public health from the University of Michigan–Dearborn in 2021 and will earn a Master of Public Administration from the Gerald R. Ford School of Public Policy in 2023.
+He earned a Bachelor of Science degree in public health from the University of Michigan–Dearborn in 2021 and a Master of Public Administration from the Gerald R. Ford School of Public Policy in 2023.

 Career

 Farhat has worked as an intern and field director for State Representative Abdullah Hammoud.
 He was also the field director for Wayne County Commissioner Sam Baydoun.
 He was an organizer for the Michigan Democratic Party before joining staff of the Wayne County Executive Warren Evans.